gunaykrgl/buildingSegmentation/README.md

 # Building Footprint Segmentation
 A U-Net model for segmenting buildings from satellite imagery

+**The Requirements:**
-A binary segmentation mask (of the same height and width with the input image) should be created The segmentation mask should have a value of 1 at pixels where there is a building and 0 at other pixels.
+1. A binary segmentation mask (of the same height and width with the input image) should be created.
+2. The segmentation mask should have a value of 1 at pixels where there is a building and 0 at other pixels.

 The figure below showcases the input and output image expected.
 In the mask pixels that correspond to pixels in the input image are white and background is black.